An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 He was really crafty in a way I didn’t realize until later, as I look back.
 I remember one time when we went to the ranch he made kites for us out of balsa wood, string and newspapers.
 And when I was really little, I remember he used to make Christmas ornaments – at least for more than one year he made Christmas ornaments with toothpicks by gluing tissue paper on them and getting tetrahedral shapes and things like that.

-Deer Flat Ranch, where Linus and Ava Helen lived, was full of great memories, especially for the grandchildren, because it was within walking distance to the beach, it had a long and steep driveway that was perfect for running down, there were cows to ponder and, of course, plenty of family.
+Deer Flat Ranch, where Linus and Ava Helen lived, was full of great memories, especially for the grandchildren, because they could have picnics on the beach, it had a long and steep driveway that was perfect for running down, there were cows to ponder and, of course, plenty of family.
 Cheryl recalled that the ranch, “was always special, because we were always going to see either Grandmamma or the cousins, so aside from the fact that the ranch was a beautiful place to be, it was always fun.
 There were always other family members there that we were looking forward to seeing.”
 Crellin loved being at the ranch and was always busy with a project, using the chainsaw and doing anything hands-on, only rarely sitting around reading or studying.

 Crellin Pauling speaking at his father’s sixtieth birthday celebration, 1961.

 By 1963 Crellin had progressed in his studies at UW and was looking toward the future and his next pursuits.
-He considered taking a job in New Zealand or Hawaii, but decided instead to opt for a post-doctorate degree in biophysics, which he eventually did complete at Stanford, working on DNA repair with Professor Phil Hanawalt.
+He considered taking jobs in New Zealand and Hawaii, but decided instead to opt for a two-year post-doctoral opportunity at Stanford, working on DNA repair with Professor Phil Hanawalt.

-But before Stanford, Crellin needed to complete a lengthy experiment on optical densities.
-He was heavily invested in this project, writing that
+But before Stanford, Crellin needed to complete his doctoral dissertation, which was titled “The Specificity of Thymineless Mutagenesis,” a project that involved spectroscopic analysis of E. coli samples.
+He was heavily invested in this work, writing that

 the past six months have been the most productive in my career in terms of results per unit experiment.
 I am feeling pretty good, actually.
 I have lots of ideas, and plenty of things to do after I get out.
 I’m kind of anxious to get out, although I’m not particularly anxious to leave Seattle.